27/07/2023 by bobbarrybailbonds 0 Comments

 How Do Bail Bonds Work?

 When a judge sets a bail amount, you can either pay the amount in full to the court, stay in jail, or ask a bail bonding company to help you make bail.
 A bail bonding company will have you or your family pay a percentage of the total bail amount and put-up collateral.
 In return, the company will pay bail to the court.
-A bail bond is a surety bond or guarantees to the court that you will appear in court for your hearings and trial.
+A bail bond is a surety bond or guarantee to the court that you will appear in court for your hearings and trial.
 If you don’t appear, you are considered a fugitive and your bail bonding company will have a vested interest in bringing you back to jail.
 If they don’t find you, they won’t get their bail money back.
 They may look for you themselves or hire a Fugitive Recovery Agent to track you down.

 For These Crimes, No Bail Is Available